- Visitor and Sponsored Guest Parking

 13.1 Hours of Enforcement – Unless otherwise indicated in this section, all permit regulations are enforced Monday through Thursday, 7:00 a.m. until 10:00 p.m., Friday, quarter breaks and summer quarter, 7:00 a.m. until 5:00 p.m.
-Permits are not required on Saturday, Sunday and on holidays when campus is closed.
-All other regulations are enforced 24 hours a day, seven days a week.
+All regulations are enforced 24 hours a day, seven days a week.

 13.2 Color Markings and Posted Signs.

 13.2.1 Dark Green/White Stenciling – Limited-time zones or metered zones as indicated.

 13.2.3 Brown or white with stenciling indicating Staff – Staff parking only.
 Temporary medical permits, vendor permits, and sponsored guest permits are also honored in staff parking areas.

 13.2.4 Blue/White Stenciling – Disabled Parking.
 It is unlawful for any person to stop, park or leave standing any vehicle in a stall or space designated for persons with disabilities unless the vehicle displays either a special identification license plate or a distinguishing placard issued by the DMV.(C.V.C.
 22507.8(a)).